telepresenceio/telepresence/docs/index.md

 Features:

 * Basic logging of what Telepresence is doing, for easier debugging.
+* Check for Kubernetes and Docker on startup, so problems are caught earlier.
 * Better error reporting on crashes ([issue #19](https://github.com/datawire/telepresence/issues/19).